hakavlad/tird/README.md

 - It is **headerless** because containers do not contain any headers; all data about cryptoblob locations must be stored separately by the user.
 - The starting position of the cryptoblob in the container is **user-defined**, and the **user must** store both the starting and ending positions separately from the container.
 This is why it is called a **user-driven file system**.

-Any file, disk, or partition larger than the minimum cryptonlob size (863 B) can be a valid container.
+Any file, disk, or partition larger than the minimum cryptoblob size (863 B) can be a valid container.
 Cryptoblobs can be embedded into any area.

 **Examples of Valid Containers Include:**